hgmich/slipway_jsx_experimental/README.md

 A [Slipway](https://slipway.co/) Component which takes a [JSX definition](https://og-playground.vercel.app/) as an input and returns a rendered [canvas](https://slipway.co/docs/guides/canvases).

+The rendering is performed using the [Satori library](https://github.com/vercel/satori).

+## Required Inputs

+- `width`: The width of the output.
+- `height`: The height of the output.
+- `jsx`: The JSX string.

+## Optional Inputs

+- `data`: Data which the JSX can bind to.
+- `fonts`: An array of fonts used by the JSX.
+If only one font is specified it will be used as the default font.
+- `debug`: Whether to draw bounding boxes to help with debugging.
+- `embed_font`: True if Satori should embed the fonts in the intermediate SVG as paths, or let the SVG renderer render the fonts.

 ## Suggested Permissions

 ### `--allow-registry-components`

-This component is a Fragment Component that internally uses `slipwayhq.jsx_svg` to produce an SVG from the JSX, and `slipwayhq.svg` to render the SVG to [a canvas](https://slipway.co/docs/guides/canvases).
+This component is a Fragment Component that internally uses `slipwayhq.jsx_transpile` to transpile the JSX to JSON, `slipwayhq.jsx_svg` to produce an SVG from the transpiled JSX, and `slipwayhq.svg` to render the SVG to [a canvas](https://slipway.co/docs/guides/canvases).

 ### `--allow-fonts`